 The real question for prospective users is whether to opt for proven pattern recognition systems like Sense, Coapt’s Gen2, or Ottobock’s Myo Plus now, or to wait to see if some of the advanced/experimental systems for the new devices coming from Atom Limbs, BrainRobotics, and Esper Bionics pan out.

-As it stands now, it will likely be 2022 before those new devices get to market and another year or two after that before we get sufficient user feedback to know if they have delivered on their promises.
+As it stands now, it will likely be a few more years before all those new devices are on the market and another year or two after that before we get sufficient user feedback to know if they have delivered on their promises.

 In other words, a lot of this will come down to each prospective user’s purchase window and risk tolerance.